giginet/Scipio/Sources/scipio/scipio.docc/build-pipeline.md

 You can pass some settings on the initializer.
 Most of settings are same with the CLI version.

-See details for documents of ScipioKit.
+See details for documents in ScipioKit.
+(In Progress)

 ### Run the Script